zanuka/leaderport-core-ui/docs/tanstack-valkey-hono.md

 ## TanStack + Valkey + Hono Integration

-Combining TanStack with Valkey and Hono creates a powerful foundation for the Valkran real-time leaderboard system.
+Combining TanStack with Valkey and Hono creates a powerful foundation for the LeaderPort real-time leaderboard system.
 Here's how these technologies work together:

 ### 1. Real-time Score Synchronization
 ```typescript